sa-concept-refactoring/doc/chapters/personalReportJeremy.typ

 Contributing to an open source project as part of this SA was very exciting.
 I am really looking forward to our features getting merged and released as part of clangd.
-What really helped was my previous experience working with GitHub and open source projects in general.
+It was really helpful that I already have had some experience working with GitHub and open source projects.

 Actually programming was quite tedious at times due to long build times and useful functions not being easily discoverable.
 Also, some advanced language features could not be used, as clangd itself is using C++17.